bllagoje/blockchain101/README.md

 # Blockchain101

-Simple explanation how Blockchain works using JavaScript.
+Simple explanation how Blockchain works using JavaScript OOP pattern.

 ----
 This code defines a class called Blockchain that creates a blockchain with a genesis block and a pending transactions array.
 The class has several methods: